Mode-coupling formulation of heat transport in anharmonic materials: Derivation

 In this overview, we outline the key aspects of its derivation and refer interested readers to our previous work for comprehensive details.

 The formalism is founded on a Mori-Zwanzig projection scheme~\cite{Mori1965,Zwanzig1961}, with the introduction of the projection operators

 The operator $\proj$ projects a dynamical variable on the subspace of the full dynamical variables defined by single displacements $u_i$ and their momenta $p_i$, while its orthogonal projection $\qroj$ projects on the rest of the full dynamical variable space.
-The first step of the derivation consists in projecting the time derivative of the momentum operator on both $\proj$ and $\qroj$ which allows, after some steps, to formally write the equation of motion for the correlation function as the generalized Langevin equation~\cite{Kubo1966}
+The first step of the derivation consists in projecting the time derivative of the momentum operator, the atomic force, on both $\proj$ and $\qroj$ which allows, after some steps, to formally write its equation of motion as the generalized Langevin equation~\cite{Kubo1966}

 where we introduced the temperature dependent generalization of the second interatomic force constants (IFC)

 as well as a memory matrix